 The Market Access Group (MAG) focused on intensifying its confidence-building work on tariffs and NTMs, including through conducting TPDs on (i) NTMs and Trade Facilitation and (ii) Domestic Consultations for WTO negotiations.
-Building on its report entitled "APEC Economies: Breaking Down the Barriers" published last year, MAG collected further case studies on regulatory and administrative reforms and examined how the benefits of regulatory and administrative reforms and examined how the benefits of regulatory and administrative reforms and examined how the benefits of regulatory and administrative reforms and examined how the benefits of regulatory and administrative reforms and examined how the benefits of newsletter as an outreach initiative to promote its trade liberalization and facilitation work to business in the region.
+Building on its report entitled "APEC Economies: Breaking Down the Barriers" published last year, MAG collected further case studies on regulatory and administrative reforms and examined how the benefits of regulatory and administrative reform might be assessed, in order to contribute towards showing how these reforms help to achieve trade facilitation within APEC.
+MAG started an electronic newsletter as an outreach initiative to promote its trade liberalization and facilitation work to business in the region.